Towards Independent Adulthood Trial

 Each young person in the Trial will be supported by a Personal Adviser from mid-2017 to mid-2020.

 The Trial will be evaluated by an independent evaluator.
 The evaluation will compare the outcomes of the Trial to existing WA leaving care services and other similar Australian programs and trials.

 State and territory governments can use the evaluation findings to guide future interventions for young people.

 General enquiries about the Trial can be emailed to firstname.lastname@example.org.

 - TIA Trial Information Sheet

-- WA Department for Child Protection and Family Support
+- WA Department of Communities, Child Protection and Family Support

 - Wanslea Family Services